sdu-cfei/modest-py/examples/simple/README.md

 `scatter.png`).
 Hence, it is likely that you get different parameters, than the ones used to produce the measured data (``ideal``).
 Compare your result with ``resources/true_parameters.csv`` and look at the validation results.

----
-**Note 1**

-This example was tested on Linux 64bit with JModelica 2.0 compiled from source and on Windows 64bit with Python 32bit and JModelica 2.0 installed from a binary.
-If you cannot find an FMU for you platform, please compile the Modelica model by yourself (from .mo file).